CodeDriven-Web-and-Mobile/GameMatch/terms-of-service.md

 # Game Match Terms of Service

-_Last updated: December 14, 2025_
+_Last updated: December 22, 2025_

 These Terms of Service (the "Terms") govern your access to and use of the Game Match mobile and web application and related services (collectively, the "App").
 By creating an account or using the App, you agree to be bound by these Terms.
 If you do not agree, do not use the App.

 ---

 ## 1. Who We Are
-Game Match ("Game Match," "we," "us," or "our") provides tools for players and organizers to discover venues, create and manage games, join waitlists, process reservations, and communicate with other participants.
+Game Match ("Game Match," "we," "us," or "our") provides tools for players and organizers to discover venues, create and manage games and tournaments, join waitlists, process reservations/registrations, and communicate with other participants.

 ---